afgal/move/README.md

 # move
-where source was moved to
+where source is moved to